 When type="gamma", the amplitude of the gamma function.
+If the attribute is not specified, then the effect is as if a value of 1 were specified.
 Animatable: yes.

+'''

 exponent = "<number>"

+'''

 When type="gamma", the exponent of the gamma function.
+If the attribute is not specified, then the effect is as if a value of 1 were specified.
 Animatable: yes.